From Flat to Fabulous: How to Elevate Your LinkedIn Profile with Color and Depth

 - What kind of person are you?

-Translating the real-world YOU for the digital world is more important than ever.
+Translating the 3D-YOU for the 2D world is more important than ever.
 Think of your LinkedIn profile as a place to add color and depth to your professional identity and personal brand.
-You can now add visual, voice, and video elements to your profile with features such as:
+There are many ways to add visual, voice, video, and vocational elements to your profile:

-- Headshot (Face fills 60% of the circle)
+- Headshot – show the real you as you look in a meeting today.
+(Face fills 60% of the circle)

 If you’d like help with your LinkedIn profile or want to book me for your firm or group, please visit my LinkedIn Coaching page for ideas.